Carms-dev/gegi-law-gatsby-netlify/content/cases/mcintosh-v-ontario-government-services.md

 ---
 isCornerstone: false
-caseName: "McIntosh v Ontario (Government Services) "
+caseName: "McIntosh v.
+Ontario (Government Services) "
 citation: 2010 HRTO 2363
 description: The applicant argues that section 36 of the Vital Statistics Act which deals with the change of sex designation on birth certificates